 Line 31.
 Indicate if any gross proceeds were invested beyond the temporary periods set forth in Regulations section 1.148-2(e) or 1.148-9(d).

 Line 32.
 Indicate who prepared the calculations necessary for the filing of this form.
-If other than "Issuer", indicate the name of the entity or individual preparing the calculations.
+If other than the issuer, indicate the name of the entity or the individual preparing the calculations.

-Signature
+Signature and Consent